TLC-GitHub/FEC/README.md

  yarn run client-dev
  yarn run server-dev
 ```
 The application will be running on http://localhost:3000.
 This script runs webpack and watches it, auto-refreshing on every new change that you save.
+You will require a Hackreactor API token inside of a config.js file and dotenv file as well as the port set to 3000.

 ### Project Details
 <details>